 If the applicant has already gained admission at an institution of excellence in the South (i.e., in a developing country), a copy of the letter of acceptance from the institution must be enclosed.

 If the applicant is registered for a doctorate degree at an institution in her home country, and wishes to pursue part of her research at another institution under a "sandwich programme", a letter of recommendation from the home institute supervisor must be enclosed.

 Applicants must also submit a research outline for their proposed PhD programme (see sample below).
 In the case of sandwich option applicants, the outline must make it clear which parts of the work will be carried out at the host institution.

 Two reference letters from senior scientists familiar with the applicant's studies must be enclosed with the application in sealed envelopes OR must be sent by email to email@example.com The subject line of the email must contain: OWSD/PG/candidate’s surname.
 Only signed reference letters can be accepted.

 Applications must be clearly typewritten in English and completed in all parts; OWSD will not process incomplete and/or illegible applications.
 OWSD will inform the applicant as soon as the application is processed.

 The application form is available as a MS Word document.

-Applications should be submitted by email OR post and should reach the OWSD secretariat by 31 July 2013 at the latest.
+Applications should be submitted by email OR post and should reach the OWSD secretariat by the extended deadline of 25 August 2014 at the latest.